infernojs/eslint-plugin-inferno/docs/rules/static-property-placement.md

-# Enforces where React component static properties should be positioned. (react/static-property-placement)
+# Enforces where Inferno component static properties should be positioned. (inferno/static-property-placement)

 This rule allows you to enforce where `childContextTypes`, `contextTypes`, `contextType`, `defaultProps`, `displayName`, and `propTypes` are declared in an ES6 class.